shantnu/Path/content/index.md

 ---

+[Karma isn’t Your Headmaster, and God isn’t Harry Potter](/what-is-karma) In which I talk about what karma is, escaping the circle of karma, and Harry Potter.
+[Obviously , Harry Potter has the answers](/what-is-karma)

+---

 [Choose Your Own Hero's Journey, Live a Life Full of Meaning](/heros-journey)

 Be the Hero of Your Own Story: Don’t READ the Hero’s Journey, LIVE Your own Hero(ine)’s Journey